MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/service-manager-published-data.md

 ---
-title: Service Manager Published Data
+title: Service Manager published data
-description: The following tables list the Published Data elements for all of the classes in the System Center 2016 - Service Manager Integration Pack. ms.custom: na ms.date: 12/02/2016 ms.prod: system-center-threshold
+description: The following tables list the published data elements for all of the classes in the System Center 2016 - Service Manager Integration Pack. ms.custom: na ms.date: 12/02/2016 ms.prod: system-center-threshold